-And compromises the function of your sodium-potassium pump!
+And this will compromise the function of your sodium-potassium pumps!

 The sodium-potassium pump or the Na+/K+ pump was discovered by Dr. Jens Christian Skou.

-actually called this pump "Na+, K+ -ATPase" because he claimed that
+Dr. Jens Skou actually called this pump "Na+, K+ -ATPase".

 this pump was an enzyme that moves ions across the cell membrane.